Miscellaneous

 Multithreading

 In Python, Astra supports concurrent execution of its algorithms in multiple threads.
+This is enabled by Astra dropping the Python global interpreter lock while executing an Astra algorithm.
 This functionality is useful to process different inputs on different GPUs simultaneously.
 Another use case is processing data blocks on the same GPU in parallel, which is useful when a single ASTRA call under-utilizes the GPU.
 For instance, here is how one can compute a fan-parallel projection using multithreading:

 import astra